WencesVillegasMarset/aws-saa-c02-notes/README.md

 * Scheduled
 * Predictive: .
 Predictive scaling uses machine learning to analyze each resource’s historical workload and regularly forecasts the future load for the next two days.
 * Dynamic: Dynamic scaling creates target tracking scaling policies for the resources in your scaling plan
+* **Default termination policy**:
+  1. If there are instances in multiple Availability Zones, choose the Availability Zone with the most instances and at least one instance that is not protected from scale in.
+If there is more than one Availability Zone with this number of instances, choose the Availability Zone with the instances that use the oldest launch configuration.

+  2. Determine which unprotected instances in the selected Availability Zone use the oldest launch configuration.
+If there is one such instance, terminate it.

+  3. If there are multiple instances to terminate based on the above criteria, determine which unprotected instances are closest to the next billing hour.
+(This helps you maximize the use of your EC2 instances and manage your Amazon EC2 usage costs.)
+If there is one such instance, terminate it.

+  4. If there is more than one unprotected instance closest to the next billing hour, choose one of these instances at random.

 ## Identity and Access Management